valetivivek/JobScoop/Sprint-2/Sprint2.md

 - **Content-Type:** `application/json`

 ## Request Body
-The request should include the user's email:
 ```json
 {
   "email": "user@example.com"
 }
 ```

 ## Functionality

 1. **Input Validation:**
    - Decodes the JSON payload and checks that an email is provided.
 2. **User Lookup:**
-    -   Retrieves the user ID based on the provided email.
-    -   Returns a 404 error if the user is not found.
+   - Retrieves the user ID based on the provided email and returns a 404 error if the user is not found.
 3. **Subscription Query:**
    - Fetches all subscription rows for the user from the database.
 4. **Data Aggregation:**
-    -   For each subscription, retrieves:
+   - For each subscription, retrieves the company name, associated career site links, and role names.
-        -   The company name (using the company ID).
-        -   All career site links associated with the subscription.
-        -   All role names associated with the subscription.
 5. **Response Construction:**
-    -   Returns a JSON object containing a list of subscriptions.
-    -   Each subscription includes `companyName`, `careerLinks`, and `roleNames`.
+   - Returns a JSON object containing a list of subscriptions, each with `companyName`, `careerLinks`, and `roleNames`.

 ## Response